joshden/word-projector/README.md

 # word-projector
 Display song words on-screen for live events, like church services.

+It is a web-based app that provides presenter and presentation views for displaying the words.

-Currently fairly specific to a particular schema for hymn and song words.
+It is currently fairly specific to a particular schema for hymn and song words.

 ## Populating song words